 We have a great collection of books on the Fauna and Flora of Uruguay, on natural building , permaculture and the like and novels also, all at your disposal.

-If you are interested in learning about chickens, natural/alternative building, building with reclaimed materiales, solar power, hempcrete, rammed earth, superadobe building, growing food...
+If you are interested in learning about chickens, natural/alternative building, building with reclaimed materials, solar power, hempcrete, rammed earth, superadobe building, growing food...

-There are two ponds and a stream for chilling and bathing, lots of sun in spring and summer and we aren't YET prepared to have wintertime guests be confortable.
+There are two ponds and a stream for chilling and bathing, lots of sun in spring and summer.

 We are very close to Arequita, one of the highest 'mountains' in Uruguay, for hiking and climbing.
 I can see it from my window.